File: Cory Monteith. (AP Photo/Jordan Strauss)

 However, the second option could also come off as needlessly cruel and voyeuristic, considering that Lea Michele — who plays Finn's love interest Rachel Berry on Glee and also dated Monteith for over a year offscreen — would be forced to mourn her real-life boyfriend in front of millions of TV viewers.

-Glee has been renewed for another two seasons.
+for another two seasons.
 But the choice of how to move forward in the wake of this tragedy could make or break the series, considering the decline in viewership and overall quality of the show in recent years.

 For a little perspective, here's how some other TV shows have handled the death of one of their principal actors:

 John Ritter suffered from an undiagnosed aortic dissection

 on the set of his ABC sitcom and died later that same day.
 Producers forged ahead with Season 2 by also having his character die unexpectedly; but the show wasn't the same without him, and ended after Season 3.